Self-Destructing Models: Increasing the Costs of Harmful Dual Uses of Foundation Models: Introduction

-One set of approaches to mitigating these dual uses focuses on access restrictions.
-Some emphasize the flow of talent, data, compute, and other resources required for training models~\citep{2020arXiv200407213B,flynn2020recommendations}.
-Others have placed models under restrictive APIs or licensing schemes~\citep{solaiman2019release}.
-Some have suggested a review board for selecting the release mechanism~\citep{liang2022community-norms}.
-In this work we suggest a new, complementary, path forward: \textit{self-destructing models}.
+We suggest one such new path forward: \textit{self-destructing models}.
 Self-destructing models are trained via a task blocking method that impedes the adaptation of the model to a harmful task without impairing the model's ability to be used for its original intended purpose.
-Where existing access restrictions must navigate the tension between openness and safety, we seek to provide a new research pathway for reducing (and in some cases obviating) this tension.
-By increasing the compute, data, and talent required to adapt public models to harmful tasks, self-destructing models have the potential to increase the effectiveness of access controls and other safety mechanisms.
+By increasing the compute, data, and talent required to adapt public models to harmful tasks, self-destructing models have the potential to supplement access controls and other safety mechanisms.
+We demonstrate a task-blocking mechanism using meta-learning for training a self-destructing model.
+We find that meta-learning is an essential step in reducing an adversary's ability to tune a model for a harmful task.
+Simple adversarial losses~\citep{edwards2015censoring}, often used in current technical strategies, do not significantly reduce the costs of harmful adaptation.
+We hope that the proposed mechanism forms an initial step toward developing new safe release strategies even under the assumption that model parameters become available to adversaries.

-In this work, we: (1) define the \textit{task blocking} problem and evaluation metrics as well as \textit{self-destructing models}; (2) describe an initial algorithm, \methodfullname{} (\methodacc{}), for training self-destructing models, evaluating its ability to impede fine-tuning a language model to perform demographic information extraction; (3) identify key directions for future research in the development of self-destructing models.
+Below, we first review the state of current safe-release approaches and their shortfalls, making the case for a shift in the threat model to make model parameters as harmless as possible even with model access.
+Second, we define the \textit{task blocking} problem and evaluation metrics as well as \textit{self-destructing models}.
+Third, we describe an initial algorithm, \methodfullname{} (\methodacc{}), for training self-destructing models, evaluating its ability to impede fine-tuning a language model to perform demographic information extraction.
+Fourth, we identify key directions for future research in the development of self-destructing models.